Exam Centre

 Community

-In the back room (lounge), there is a large table next to a blackboard, where you’ll see EngScis hold group review sessions, draw memes, and work on problem sets, among other things, often while they’re having lunch.
-In addition, this is also a space where you can play foosball or video games, stream movies on the TV, and/or microwave your lunch.
+In the back room (lounge), there is a large table next to a blackboard, where you’ll see EngScis hold group review sessions, draw memes, and work on problem sets, among other things, often while having lunch.
+In addition, this is a space where you can play foosball or video games, stream movies on the TV, and/or microwave your lunch.
 This is where you can relax and hang out with friends.

 Back Room of Common Room